Dolmant/LWEB/readme.txt

-run gruntfile (run 'grunt watch') to autocompile your js scss compiler needs ruby and sass gem install sass on the ruby command line
+run gruntfile (run 'grunt watch') to autocompile your js based on changes. grunt build does this as a once off

+scss compiler needs ruby and sass gem install sass on the ruby command line

+install git lfs command line and put this in your git config:
+[filter "lfs"]

+	clean = git-lfs clean %f

+	smudge = git-lfs smudge %f

+	required = true

+to run your server simply use
+node server.js
+this uses your mailgun server to send emails